Study: AudioEye detects up to 2.5x more issues than other tools

 ADA Title II: New Requirements and Compliance

 The Department of Justice signed a final rule under Title II of the ADA to enhance the accessibility of web content and mobile apps.
-We’ll discuss the new revisions and modifications and how they affect you.
+We’ll discuss the new revisions and modifications below and how they affect you.

 Author: Jeff Curtis, Sr. Content Manager